Simrad echosounders data files

 This file naming convention has a number of inherent limitations:

-To overcome these problem you can rename the files using the following format: "mmddhhnn.yyyy.DGY", where "mm" is the month, "dd" s the day, "hh" is the hour, "nn" is the minute, "yyyy" is the year, and "Y" is last digit of the year.
+To overcome these problems you can rename the files using the following format: "mmddhhnn.yyyy.DGY", where "mm" is the month, "dd" s the day, "hh" is the hour, "nn" is the minute, "yyyy" is the year, and "Y" is last digit of the year.
 Echoview will read "yyyy" and correctly determine the logging year.

 The EP500 software can also produce files with a .DTn extension, which contains compressed and thresholded data corresponding to a .DGn file.
-DTn files use a Simrad proprietary format and they cannot be read by Echoview.
+DTn files use a Simrad proprietary format, and they cannot be read by Echoview.

 Notes: